MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-publish-enhanced-presence-information.md

 </thead>
 <tbody>
 <tr class="odd">
 <td><p>In the example, a callback method is included as a parameter in the <strong>PublishPresenceItems</strong> method call.
-You should pass a null value in the callback parameter position if you are not interested in catching the result of the publication.</p></td>
+You should pass a null value in the callback parameter position if you're not interested in catching the result of the publication.</p></td>
 </tr>
 </tbody>
 </table>